Disclaimer: Programme is subject to changes without notice.

 Fighting trade finance fraud: Technology in action

-This practitioner-led breakout session will examine the fraud risks threatening trade finance operations today – from identity fraud and document manipulation to double financing schemes.
+This session will examine the fraud risks threatening trade finance operations today – from identity fraud and document manipulation to double financing schemes.
 Using real-world cases, speakers will show how these risks emerge in both traditional and digital trade flows and where conventional controls fail to keep pace.
 The session will explore how technology is transforming fraud prevention: AI-driven detection, blockchain verification, automated checks and the integration of eIDAS 2 Trust Services and verifiable identity frameworks that establish new standards for digital trust and compliance.
-Attendees will gain practical insights into deploying these tools to strengthen authentication, enhance due diligence and build more resilient risk management practices for trade finance. |
+Attendees will gain practical insights into deploying these tools to strengthen authentication, enhance due diligence and build more resilient risk management practices for trade finance.
+Moderator:

 | 16:00 - 16:45 |